afontcu/afontcu.dev/content/blog/back-to-basics.md

 **The software should be ready to deploy** at the end of every iteration.
 The fundamental measure of progress is working software.

-"Working" software is not an empty work.
+"Working" software is not an empty word.
 It means software we agreed upon.
 Tested.
 Integrated.
 Solid.

 ## Welcome changing requirements